-Repeated warnings about behaviour could result in loss of some or all of a playtime or removal to another table or classroom.
+In chestnut Class a child could be placed on the warning card of the behaviour chart.
+Repeated warnings could result in loss of some or all of a playtime or removal to another table or classroom.
 A child could lose some or all of their golden time if they have not earned their time each day.
-A child will also be sent to the Head teacher if necessary and an individual behaviour plan drawn up if necessary.
+Children are always given the chance to move from the warning card back onto the positive behaviour card.
+A child will also be sent to the Head teacher if necessary.